All About Photonics Technicians

 |District of Columbia||$92,600|

-Tools & Technologies Used by Photonics Technicians
+What Tools & Technology do Photonics Technicians Use?

 Below is a list of the types of tools and technologies that Photonics Technicians may use on a daily basis:

 - Microsoft Excel

 - Computer aided design CAD software

 - Presentation software

 - Data acquisition software